GreenHearted Blog

 And if you have questions or concerns, or ideas you'd like to share, please contact us.

-If you care about the future of our species, our home planet, and the rest of life on Earth, then we're kindred spirits.
+Though it wasn't called that way back then, I've been working at "greening the heart of education" and transformative education for sustainability for over 30 years.
+So if you care about the future of our species, our home planet, and the rest of life on Earth, we are kindred spirits.

-Teaching for a healthy, green future — that's what education for sustainability is — shouldn't be lonely and difficult, but it can be.
-Often, it takes courage and support to walk your own green path—to create your own gift to the future.
-GreenHeart can give you that support and encouragement.
-We've been working at "greening the heart of education" for almost 25 years.
+Teaching for a healthy, green future — that's what education for sustainability is (I wish it was the purpose of all education!) — shouldn't be lonely and difficult, but it can be.
+Often, it takes courage and support to walk your own green path — to create your own gift to the future.
+GreenHeart will give you that support and encouragement.

 This is Education for Sustainability